-Ms. Sarah Golden is a research assistant under Dr. Charles Thigpen at ATI Physical Therapy.
+Ms. Golden is a research assistant under Dr. Charles Thigpen at ATI Physical Therapy.
 She recently earned her B.S. in Bioengineering with a concentration in Material Science from Clemson University in South Carolina.
 As a research assistant, she has helped with the “physical therapy first” program for patients with musculoskeletal issues.
 This has led to lowering costs and improving clinical outcomes and patient satisfaction.

-Dr. Jay B. Cook is an operating surgeon and chief of the Department of Orthopaedics at Winn Army Community Hospital.
+Dr. Cook is an operating surgeon and chief of the Department of Orthopaedics at Winn Army Community Hospital.
 He is a graduate of Furman University with a degree in Religion.
 He attended medical school at Tulane University School of Medicine.
 Upon graduating medical school, he proceeded to Tripler Army Medical Center for his orthopaedic residency.
 While there he trained under multiple renowned sports medicine surgeons.
 Upon completion of residency, Dr. Cook moved to Fort Stewart, GA to be a staff orthopaedic surgeon, where he has spent the last four years.
 His surgical practice includes a very high volume of shoulder pathology in a high demand military population.
 Additionally, Dr. Cook has maintained an interest in academic medicine while being a practicing surgeon at a non-academic facility.
 He is an author on over 50 national podium presentations and 15 peer reviewed journal articles.

-DR. GEORGE J. DAVIES is an internationally known speaker who has presented hundreds of conferences throughout the world on sports physical therapy, athletic training, shoulder, knee, open and closed kinetic chain topics, orthopaedics, rehabilitation and Isokinetics.
+Dr. Davies is an internationally known speaker who has presented hundreds of conferences throughout the world on sports physical therapy, athletic training, shoulder, knee, open and closed kinetic chain topics, orthopaedics, rehabilitation and Isokinetics.
 George is a clinician, educator, speaker, researcher, author, editor, patent holder for exercise equipment and consultant.
 He has been involved in the clinical practice of sports physical therapy/athletic training, since he was a student athletic trainer, for over 53 years.

 He has a passion for teaching and has been an educator for over 48 years in colleges and universities.
 For the past 45 years, he has been involved in teaching undergraduate and graduate physical therapy courses including: cadaver anatomy, biomechanics, sports physical therapy, orthopaedics, examination courses, and evidence-based practice.
 Dr. Davies has been involved in many research projects that have been presented at numerous national and international conferences and published in various journals.
 He has participated in hundreds of scientific conferences and workshops throughout the world in the last 45 years.
 He has published over 200 articles and research abstracts in various periodicals, has written several books and has contributed chapters to over 45 books.
 George was the original co-founder and co-editor of The Journal of Orthopaedic and Sports Physical Therapy for approximately 10 years.
 He was also one of the original founders and co-editors of the international Journal of Isokinetics and Exercise Science for 5 years.
 George was also one of the founders and original Associate Editors for Sports Health: A Multidisciplinary Approach for the past 10 years.